 Spoilers if you haven’t played the first Red Dead Redemption, but Dutch is the final boss that John Marston faces in the game, and yes, Dutch plays the part of the antagonist and dies.
 Like Morgan, Dutch is also a very nasty man, but he has a very clear world view: he detests government as they steal from the poor.
 Instead, Dutch clings to the ways of the Old West, a world where it is every man for himself and only the strong survive.
 By the time we meet Dutch at the end of the first game, he is sliding into a Colonel Kurtz-esque form of insanity and he has replaced most of his gang with disillusioned Native Americans who, like Dutch, loathe the government.

-And what of Dutch’s Gang?
-According to the first game, they were most active during the early 1900s, where they were wanted across three states for over 40 robberies, as well as a string of murders - to their defence, they gave a lot of the money to the poor.
+According to the first game, Dutch's Gang were most active during the early 1900s, where they were wanted across three states for over 40 robberies, as well as a string of murders - in their defence, they gave a lot of the money to the poor.
 It all went wrong in 1906, when a botched robbery ended in a shootout.
 John Marston was wounded and left for dead while the rest of Dutch’s Gang fled before splitting up in the subsequent five years.